getty-zig/getty.so/pages/guide/introduction.md

 Don't worry if you're confused about the code you just saw.

-In this guide, we'll slowly build up to the above `Serializer` implementation and by the end of it all you'll understand everything there is to know about it.
+In this guide, we'll slowly build up to the above `Serializer` implementation so that by the end of it all you'll understand everything there is to know about it.
 Additionally, we'll extend `Serializer` to support more complex types such as `struct{ x: i32 }` and `std.ArrayList(i32)`.
 We'll also make a JSON deserializer afterwards and go over how custom (de)serialization works in Getty.

 So, without further ado, let's get started!